 Returning To Work

 If you receive Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits, you or your representative must promptly report any changes in work activity.
 You must tell us right away if:

 - You start or stop work;

 - You already reported your work, but your duties, hours, or pay have changed;

 You can report changes in your work activity by phone, fax, mail, or in person.
-Call our toll-free number 1-800-772-1213 between 7 a.m. and 7 p.m., Monday through Friday, or visit your local SSA office.
+Call our toll-free number 1-800-772-1213 between 7 a.m. and 7 p.m., Monday through Friday, or you may call, visit, or write your local SSA office.
 You can find your local office by going to our website at www.socialsecurity.gov.

 When you report changes in your work activity, we will give you a receipt to verify that you have properly fulfilled your obligation to report.
 Keep this receipt with all of your other important papers from Social Security.
 Also, save your paystubs so that we can verify your monthly earnings, and any deductions from earnings that may be allowed.